kernelci/kernelci-pipeline/doc/connecting-pull-lab.md

 KernelCI supports labs that follow the [PULL_LABS protocol](https://github.com/kernelci/kernelci-core/pull/3008) in addition to
 LAVA- and Kubernetes-based integrations.
 This guide shows the minimum configuration needed to make a lab instance visible to the pipeline.

+There is an payload script in `tools/example_pull_lab.py` to which provides a simply way to execute these pull-lab payloads.

 The examples below mirror the demo entries committed in this repository.
 Replace the names and tokens with the values that match your deployment.